ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. An individual provides the Full Name, Mobile Number/E-Mail ID, Postal Code.
 1. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.
 1. The individual provides the OTP as received.
 1. The system validates the provided OTP and successfully authenticates the individual.
+For more information on OTP authentication, refer section 9 OTP Authentication.
 1. The system generates the password protected (Password is configurable) Registration ID and provides the Registration ID to the individual along with notification.
 1. During the validation of Full Name, mobile number/email ID, and postal code, if the full name, mobile number/email ID and postal code are not associated with the Registration ID or the provided OTP is not correct, then the system triggers a respective error notification.
 ## 4. Re-print Request of UIN [**[↑]**](#table-of-content)